The following are the spouse visa UK requirements in 2022:

-#7 You left or were removed from the UK as a condition of a caution issued in accordance with section 22 of the Criminal Justice Act 2003 in the 5 year prior to the spouse visa’s date of decision.
+#7 You left or were removed from the UK as a condition of a caution issued by section 22 of the Criminal Justice Act 2003 in the 5 years before the spouse visa’s date of decision.

 Situations in which your application may be refused